APPENDIX D

 (2) Reserved.

-(3) No person shall enter the above-mentioned areas by motor vehicle unless the operator of the motor vehicle pays a daily entrance fee determined annually by the parks and recreation commission, subject to the final approval of the city council, except that no daily fee shall be charged any vehicle or trailer:
+(3) No person shall enter the above-mentioned areas by motor vehicle unless the operator of the motor vehicle pays an entrance fee determined annually by the parks commission, subject to the final approval of the city council, except that no daily fee shall be charged any vehicle or trailer:

-(4) A season’s pass may be issued to motor vehicles of residents and nonresidents of Burlington upon a payment of a fee determined annually by the parks and recreation commission, subject to final approval of the city council.
+(4) A season’s pass may be issued to motor vehicles of residents and nonresidents of Burlington upon a payment of a fee determined annually by the parks commission, subject to final approval of the city council.
 For the purpose of these regulations, the legal address as listed on the registration of the vehicle in question shall determine residency.
-Eligible vehicles must be owned or otherwise be substantially controlled by the individual making application and intended for his or her private, noncommercial recreational use while at said parks.
+Eligible vehicles must be owned or otherwise be substantially controlled by the individual making application and intended for their private, noncommercial recreational use while at said parks.

-(6) A special boat trailer season’s pass may be issued to residents and nonresidents for the use of Perkins Pier upon payment of a fee determined annually by the parks and recreation commission, subject to final approval of the city council, in addition to the purchase of the appropriate resident or nonresident season’s vehicle pass.
+(6) A special boat trailer season’s pass may be issued to residents and nonresidents for the use of Perkins Pier upon payment of a fee determined annually by the parks commission, subject to final approval of the city council, in addition to the purchase of the appropriate resident or nonresident season’s vehicle pass.
+The trailer may not be left for storage beyond three (3) nights at any parking lot or boat launch location, unless permission is provided by the harbormaster or deputy harbormaster.

-(7) Season’s vehicle passes may be issued by the superintendent of parks and recreation to vehicles leased for personal use under the following conditions:
+(7) Season’s vehicle passes may be issued by the parks, recreation and waterfront department, or designee, to vehicles leased for personal use under the following conditions:

-(b) The applicant is able to produce evidence satisfactory to the superintendent that the vehicle in question is substantially controlled for the personal use with permission of the owner or lessee.
+b.
+The applicant is able to produce evidence satisfactory to the department that the vehicle in question is substantially controlled for the personal use with permission of the owner or lessee.

-(8) A business pass may be issued to the operator of a motor vehicle for specific business with the department of parks and recreation, or a concessionaire or licensee under contract with the department to operate within the park, except that said pass shall not be available to any applicant for use of a recreational service during the time of admission, such as renting a sailboat from a concessionaire.
-Said business pass shall be for a period of one-half (1/2) hour, unless prior notice is given and an extension approved by the department.
+(8) A business pass may be issued to the operator of a motor vehicle for specific business with the parks, recreation and waterfront department, or a concessionaire or licensee under contract with the department to operate within the park, except that said pass shall not be available to any applicant for use of a recreational service during the time of admission.

-(9) There shall be no admission fee for pedestrians or for the operators of bicycles, busses owned by CCTA, vehicles of parks and recreation department employees, or other municipal, state or United States Government vehicles operated by persons conducting official business.
+(9) There shall be no admission fee for pedestrians or for the operators of bicycles, buses owned by CCTA, vehicles of parks and recreation department employees, or other municipal, state or United States government vehicles operated by persons conducting official business.

-(10) All busses, defined as vehicles with carrying capacity of sixteen (16) or more passengers, may be admitted on a space-available basis at a fee determined annually by the parks and recreation commission, subject to final approval of the city council.
+(10) All buses, defined as vehicles with carrying capacity of sixteen (16) or more passengers, may be admitted on a space-available basis at a fee determined annually by the parks commission, subject to final approval of the city council.

-(11) The falsification of identification or legal address for the purpose of obtaining a city resident pass shall be considered a violation of a city ordinance and conviction thereof shall be punishable by a fine not to exceed fifty dollars ($50.00).
+(11) The falsification of identification or legal address for the purpose of obtaining a city resident pass shall be considered a violation of a city ordinance and conviction thereof shall be punishable by a fine not to exceed seventy-five dollars ($75.00).

-(12) The board of parks and recreation commissioners reserves the right to suspend or revoke, after appropriate hearing for violation of a parks and recreation regulations or ordinance, any permit issued under provisions hereof.
+(12) The parks commission reserves the right to suspend or revoke, after appropriate hearing for violation of a parks and recreation regulations or ordinance, any permit issued under provisions hereof.

 5 Park closings.